 2. Rude or Insensitive Coworkers

-Some things they say may just be a lame attempt at a joke, but other times they make inappropriate creepy comments.
+Some of their comments may be lame attempts at jokes, but other times, they make inappropriate, creepy comments.

-If it becomes a problem for you, talk to your human resources department or your boss.
-You shouldn’t have to put up with that kind of harassment in the workplace.
+If it becomes a problem, talk to your human resources department or your boss.
+You shouldn’t have to face that kind of harassment in the workplace.

 3. A Squeaking Pump